Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Parameter estimation and uncertainty

 \section{\update{Parameter estimation and uncertainty}}

 \update{To account for variability in atmospheric pollutant transport, we estimated ranges for key parameters across natural, internal and external environments, including characteristic length, surface area, velocity, and total and produced numbers for each environment (Tab.
 S2--S4).
 Minimum, mean and maximum values were compiled from published literature and, where available, measurement datasets (e.g., wind speeds in cities~\cite{era5_single_levels}, Fig.~\ref{fig:0}E).
-Where sufficient data existed, we calculated the mean, minima and maxima from the reported values.
 For parameters with limited data, we adopted a representative value from the literature for the mean and estimated a plausible range, typically spanning approximately one order of magnitude, to reflect environmental variability and reporting uncertainty.
 Each parameter was represented as a triangular distribution (minimum–mean–maximum) to capture uncertainty, and this distribution was propagated through the atmospheric pollutant surface flux and flow rate equations \eqref{eq:scaling_Q}--\eqref{eq:fibre_flow_rate}.
-This generated a distribution of outcomes, which we illustrate in the Results using box-and-whisker plots, where the central line denotes the median, the box bounds represent the interquartile range (25th to 75th percentiles), and the whiskers indicate the full range of simulated values.
+This generated a distribution of outcomes, which we illustrate in the Results using box-and-whisker plots, where the central line denotes the median, the box bounds represent the interquartile range, and the whiskers indicate the full range of simulated values.
 Mean values are overlaid for each method to aid comparison. }